 If you order before 2:00 pm you will likely receive your order in one to two business days.

-There are other training materials that you can purchase (DVDs, training sessions) but these are supplemental and not required.
+There are other training materials that you can purchase (live review sessions) or find on our website for free.
+These are supplemental and not required.
 You can read more about them on the Products page.

 Once certified you then need to get apply for a license.
 Licensing is done through the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).

-- Commercial Applicator for-hire: Someone who applies pesticides on other people’s property under contract.
-All for-hire applications need to be certified and licensed.
+1) For-hire applicators are people who apply pesticides on other people’s property under contract.
+ALL for-hire applicators must be licensed.

-- Commercial Applicator not-for-hire: Someone who applies pesticides only on their or their employers property.
-All not-for-hire applicators need to be certified.
-However, only those using a Restricted Use Pesticide (RUP) need to be licensed.
+2) Not-for-hire applicators are people who apply pesticides only on their own or their employer’s property.
+Only not-for-hire applicators using RUPs need to be licensed.